adam-hanna/jwt-auth/README.md

 }
 ~~~

-You don't have to worry about any of this, except know that there is a "CustomClaims" map that allows you to set whatever you want.
+Note that there is a "CustomClaims" map that allows you to set whatever you want.
 See "IssueTokenClaims" and "GrabTokenClaims", below, for more.

 ### Initialize new JWT middleware
 ~~~ go